xueannafang/hsp_toolkit_prototype/README.md

 This project is developed by

 - Xue Fang (School of chemistry, University of Bristol, UK)
+- Bo Gao (School of physics, University of Bristol, UK)

 with guidance from

-- Prof. Charl FJ Faul (School of chemistry, University of Bristol, UK)
+- [Prof. Charl FJ Faul](https://faulresearchgroup.com/charl-f-j-faul/) (School of chemistry, University of Bristol, UK)
-- Dr Natalie Fey (School of chemistry, University of Bristol, UK)
+- [Dr Natalie Fey](https://feygroupchem.wordpress.com/) (School of chemistry, University of Bristol, UK)
-- Dr Ella Gale (School of chemistry, University of Bristol, UK)
+- [Dr Ella Gale](https://www.bristol.ac.uk/people/person/Ella-Gale-58ab10ba-8b85-4513-944e-6d9020b6ff2c/) (School of chemistry, University of Bristol, UK)
-- Bo Gao (School of physics, University of Bristol, UK)

-Experimental test data is contributed by the CMP team of the Faul research group.
+Experimental test data of *M Locator* is contributed by the CMP team of the Faul research group.

 ## Acknowledgements